gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteEmailParam.md

 > **active**: `boolean`

-- This is a boolean value to check if email ID is active 1.
-True - Email ID is active 2.False - Email ID is inactive
+- Boolean value to check if email id is active 1.
+True - email id is active 2.False - email id is inactive.

 ***